iwilare/category-theory-course-2025/2025-03-14 - Lecture 9 - Term language, exponentials.md

 **(End of definition.)**

-Intuitively, the exponential object $B^A$ represents "the space of all functions from $A$ to $B$".
+Intuitively, the exponential object $A \Rightarrow B$ represents "the space of all functions from $A$ to $B$".
 The evaluation arrow lets us apply a function to an argument, and lambda abstraction lets us "curry" a function of two arguments into a function that returns another function.

 ## Examples of Exponential Objects: $\text{Prog}$